M85 machine gun

 The M85 is a heavy machine gun firing .50 BMG ammunition that was used primarily for turreted applications in armored fighting vehicles.
 It was intended to replace the venerable M2 machine gun with a smaller and much lighter weapon, suitable for use inside fighting vehicles, as opposed to only on external mounts.
-It was used on the M60 series of tanks and the LVTP-7 amphibious landing vehicle.
+It is used on the M60 series of tanks and the LVTP-7 amphibious landing vehicle.

 Design and development

 Intended as a smaller, lighter, more capable replacement for the venerable M2 Browning machine gun, the M85 was produced by General Electric.
 The weapon was developed with selectable high and low rates of fire for engagement of both ground and air targets, a feature lacking in the older M2.